• About

 MIT News and Quipu Marketplace CEO Mercedes Bidart Discuss Decentralized Banking

-MIT News interviews Quipu Market co-cofounder, CEO, and MITDesignX 2019 alumni, Mercedes Bidart SM ’19, to discuss the start-up’s growth and its vision for decentralized banking.
-Read the piece here: https://news.mit.edu/2022/quipu-market-business-loans-0624
+MIT News interviews co-founder and CEO of Quipu Market, and MITDesignX 2019 alumna, Mercedes Bidart (SM ’19).
+Bidart discusses her startup’s growth and its vision for decentralized banking.
+Read the story at: https://news.mit.edu/2022/quipu-market-business-loans-0624

 news 05.27.2022